0leh-kondratov/stream-forge/docs/StreamForge_V_Technical_Details_and_Appendices.md

 **3. `devcontainer`: Standardized Development Environment**

-`devcontainer` is a Docker container that provides a full-fledged development environment integrated with VS Code.
-This ensures a unified environment for all project developers.
+A `devcontainer` specification is used to provision a complete, self-contained development environment within a Docker container, tightly integrated with VS Code.
+This approach guarantees a consistent and reproducible environment for all project developers.

 **Key Features:**
 *   **Base Image:** Ubuntu 22.04 LTS.